 Gums in Sausage Manufacturing

-Gelatin and starch are two known gums that are used in sausages.
-Gelatin is used in head cheeses and meat jellies and potato starch has been often added to Russian sausages.
-Traditionally made sausages can be made without any gums as long as proper meat cuts are selected for particular sausages, for example if pork cuts with a lot of connective tissue are slow cooked in a little water, enough natural gelatin will be produced to produce a good textured head cheese.
-Ground meat should have enough binding power to bind meats together in a regular sausage.
+Gelatin and starch are two known gums used in sausages.
+Gelatin is used in head cheeses and meat jellies; potato starch was often added to Russian sausages.
+Sausages can be made without gums if proper meat cuts are selected for particular sausages.
+If pork cuts with a lot of connective tissue are slow-cooked in a small amount of water, enough natural gelatin will be produced to produce a good textured head cheese.
+Ground meat should have enough binding power to bind meats in a regular sausage.

 The difficulty arises when we decide to re-invent the typical sausage composition by eliminating fat and introducing filler material such as rice, flour, rusk, bread crumbs, oats, barley or buckwheat groats, semolina flour, textured vegetable protein (TVP) potatoes or beans.
 Such fillers can be added to many sausages to make them healthier.
-The fillers by lower calories and cholesterol and extend the value of the sausage.
-Vegetarian sausages do not employ meats at all, however, the ingredients must be bound together the same.
-We can use traditional solutions that call for soy proteins, egg white, gelatin, flour, starch or non-fat dry milk, but why not to use gums?
-After all this is what the food industry is using.
+The fillers are rich in calories, have no cholesterol, and extend the value of the sausage.
+Vegetarian sausages do not employ meats at all; however, the ingredients must be bound together the same.
+We can use traditional solutions that call for soy proteins, egg whites, gelatin, flour, starch, or non-fat dry milk, but why not use gums?
+After all, this is what the food industry uses.

-Gums, technically referred to as hydrocolloids, originate from different sources.
-They can immobilize water and contribute viscosity.
-If you look at processed food, you see all sorts of other gums like carrageenan, xanthan gum, cellulose gum, locust bean gum, gum arabic, agar, and so on.
-The value of gums is not as a fat replacer but as a thickener which can combine with water and create gel.
-Gums fulfill several functions in food products:
+Gums, technically referred to as hydrocolloids originate from different sources.
+They can immobilize water and contribute to viscosity.
+Looking at processed food, you see all sorts of other gums like carrageenan, xanthan gum, cellulose gum, locust bean gum, gum arabic, agar, and more.
+The value of gums is not as a fat replacer but as a thickener that can combine with water and create a gel.
+Gums fulfill several functions in food products and they can:

-2. They emulsify things - mixed liquids stay together without separating.
+2. Emulsify things - mixed liquids stay together without separating.

-3. They change the texture - a gum will make something thicker.
+3. Change the texture - a gum will make something thicker.

-4. They stabilize crystals - a gum might help prevent sugar or ice from crystallizing.
+4. Stabilize crystals - gum might help prevent sugar or ice from crystallizing.

-5. They help to reduce cooking loss which results in a higher yield and more succulent product.
+5. Help reduce cooking loss, resulting in a higher yield and more succulent product.

 The most popular gums: